jrosen48/utk-homepage/content/post/2019-12-31-things-i-learned-in-the-last-year.md

 ## Moving is hard

-It required some distance from the actual move (May, 2018) to realize this - moving is really hard!
+It required some distance from the actual move (May of last year) to realize this - moving is really hard!
 That's all I learned (as I'm still missing Lansing/Michigan).

 ## First impressions may be wrong